Ardziuk/rsschool-cv/cv.md

 # Ardiuk Ivan
 ## cheva.off@yandex.ru
-'no work experience, but I am a quick learner and strive to improve my skillsэ
+_no work experience, but I am a quick learner and strive to improve my skills_ *basic level of English*